Frank E. Warren Music Service

 Composition Awards and Recognition

-Mr. Warren’s Chicago Poems Chicago Poems (Five poems by Carl Sandburg) won second prize in the international ArtSong composition competition sponsored by the American Composers Forum and the Schubert Club of Minneapolis.
+Mr. Warren’s Chicago Poems (Five poems by Carl Sandburg) won second prize in the international ArtSong composition competition sponsored by the American Composers Forum and the Schubert Club of Minneapolis.
 Scored for mezzo-soprano and piano, the work received its first performance in Munich, Germany, by Petra Kunkel-Freiler with Emily Hooper, piano.
-It has since been performed at music festivals at University of Manchester (UK), Harvard University, city of Boston, and in Colorado, New York and Illinois.
+It has since been performed at numerous music festivals and colleges including University of Manchester (UK), Harvard University, Roosevelt University (Chicago) and on programs throughout the United States and Europe.

 "atmospherically atonal without echoing the Viennese originals..."
 (Alex Ross, NY Times music critic writing about DREI LIEDER: für Mezzosopran, Geige und Violoncello, for its performance at Carnegie's Weill Recital Hall by Marni Nixon and the Bronx Arts Ensemble.
 This performance was part of the award for winning first prize in the New Music for Young Performers composition competition.